 An online article in Science Daily (February 22, 2011) reads:

 Results provide evidence that indigenous hunter-gatherers in central Europe were largely replaced or assimilated by incoming Near-Eastern farmers in the core region of south-east and Central Europe.
 However, hunter-gatherer populations survived in outlying regions and adopted some of the cultural practices from neighboring farming communities.

 After 6000 BCE, farming spread from Greece into the colder southern Balkans.
 Between 5000 and 4000 BCE it spread up the Danube River into central Europe, along the Rhine River, the Netherlands, Gaul and finally into what is now Switzerland.
-During these times, Europeans used digging sticks and hoes made of wood.
+During these years Europeans used digging sticks and hoes made of wood.
 They had stone axes with a sharpened and polished edge, and they had stone knives for reaping their crops.
 They used ornamented pottery.
 And where wood was plentiful they built log homes – as large as thirty by forty meters.

-By 4000 BCE, Europeans were using a wooden plow, and, sometime after 4000, farming spread to people around the Vistula River and into Scandinavia, while in Finland those people to be known as Finns hunted seals and bred pigs.
-Farming spread to Britain as people with farming skills crossed the English Channel in boats probably made of skins and wood.
+By 4000 BCE, Europeans were using a wooden plow.
+And sometime after 4000, farming spread to people around the Vistula River and into Scandinavia, while people in Finland bred pigs and hunted seals.
+Farming spread to Britain as people with farming skills crossed the English Channel in boats made of skins and wood.
 And, sometime between 4000 and 3000 BCE, farming spread along the Dnieper, Bug and Dniester rivers.